 - Focus on the dynamics of how the group evolved, for example, the five stages of group development, forming, storming, norming, performing & adjourning.
 Identify when the group moved from one stage to another and be very specific on how the transition occurred.
 Click here for brief descriptions of the stages of group development.

 - Identify prevalent schemas in the large group and suggest intervention techniques/methods that could be used to address schemas.
 Include specifics on how you would execute the intervention(s).

 6. Proposal for the Formation of a Group

-Students develop a group therapy proposal no longer than 10 pages in length and address the following dimensions:
+Students develop a group therapy proposal no longer than 10 pages in length addressing the following dimensions: